Do Go On - 125 - The Legend of Bigfoot

 Yeah

-I mean, just create a drug lab, like breaking bad or something.
+I mean just created a drug lab like breaking bad

 Yeah, or just go to the casino.

-What I'm gonna do is create a 10-second film of Bigfoot.
+Yeah, don't, all right, what I'm going to do is create a 10-second film of Bigfoot,

 It's a real role of the does.

-And all I have to do is spend $1,000 to pay a man to dress up in the suit.
+And all I have to do is spend $1,000 to pay a man to dress up in a suit.

 And hire an expensive camera.

-I think it was a real, he's one of our classic charismatic
+I think it was a real, he's one of our classic charismatic, good talkers.

 Really?